Ctrl-U: Robust Conditional Image Generation via Uncertainty-aware Reward Modeling: Abstract

 \section{Abstract}

 In this paper, we focus on the task of conditional image generation, where an image is synthesized according to user instructions.
 The critical challenge underpinning this task is ensuring both the fidelity of the generated images and their semantic alignment with the provided conditions.
 To tackle this issue, previous studies have employed supervised perceptual losses derived from pre-trained models, \ie, reward models, to enforce alignment between the condition and the generated result.
 However, we observe one inherent shortcoming: considering the diversity of synthesized images, the reward model usually provides inaccurate feedback when encountering newly generated data, which can undermine the training process.
 To address this limitation, we propose an uncertainty-aware reward modeling, called \textbf{Ctrl-U}, including uncertainty estimation and uncertainty-aware regularization, designed to reduce the adverse effects of imprecise feedback from the reward model.
 Given the inherent cognitive uncertainty within reward models, even images generated under identical conditions often result in a relatively large discrepancy in reward loss.
 Inspired by the observation, we explicitly leverage such prediction variance as an uncertainty indicator.
 Based on the uncertainty estimation, we regularize the model training by adaptively rectifying the reward.
 In particular, rewards with lower uncertainty receive higher loss weights, while those with higher uncertainty are given reduced weights to allow for larger variability.
 The proposed uncertainty regularization facilitates reward fine-tuning through consistency construction.
 Extensive experiments validate the effectiveness of our methodology in improving the controllability and generation quality, as well as its scalability across diverse conditional scenarios, including segmentation mask, edge, and depth conditions.
-Code, models, and demo will soon be available at \href{https://grenoble-zhang.github.io/Ctrl-U-Page/}{ this https URL}.
+Codes are publicly available at \href{https://grenoble-zhang.github.io/Ctrl-U-Page}{https://grenoble-zhang.github.io/Ctrl-U}.